 What Is A Prenuptial Agreement and What Does It Protect?

 A prenuptial agreement is a private and consensual agreement between married couples that outlines how property will be split after a divorce or death.
 Each state has its own set of rules governing the issuance, validity, and enforcement of the agreement.
 That’s where Austin LRS comes in.
-Before getting the prenuptial agreement, the couple can select the best state that best suits their terms of the prenup.
+Before getting the prenuptial agreement, the couple can select the best state that best suits their terms of the prenup in regards to them and their family.

 Are Prenuptial Agreements a Good Idea?